sumit-mundra/sumit-mundra.github.io/content/blog/gson-proto-chroniclewire-exp4/index.md

 ```
 ![Chronicle Wire VisualVM Snapshot](cwire-visualvm.png "Chronicle Wire VisualVM Snapshot")

-To understand more on columns details, please recap with previous blog.
+To understand more on columns details, please refer [previous](../chronicle-wire-grpc-exp3/) blog.

 - Two columns are of particular interest in tabular data:
 	- The third column provides **average RPC/s** achieved in the iteration.